coderefinery/train-the-trainer/_episodes/06-lessons.md

 * It can increase quality.
 * **We aren't perfect yet.**  CodeRefinery is still striving to get better at this, and we are more ad-hoc than you might think.
+  A number of our lessons have not been designed this way but we are now improving these lessons with the backwards lesson design in mind.

 The whole process (copied from [lesson-design.md](https://github.com/coderefinery/manuals/blob/master/lesson-design.md)